Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's accounted for 5.9% of his team's three-pointers made, averaging 0.8 per game.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.

 Nikola Jokic vs. the Heat